Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 End-tidal CO2

-End-tidal carbon dioxide (ETCO2) monitoring has been recommended to confirm tracheal tube placement since ILCOR 2000.27 In addition, ETCO2 detection during positive pressure ventilation may guard against inadvertent extubation, particularly when the intubated patient undergoes transport to, within or between hospitals.
-Small movements of the head and neck, as may occur for example on transfer from one trolley to another or to a bed, may easily dislodge an endotracheal tube.
+End-tidal carbon dioxide (ETCO2) monitoring has been recommended to confirm tracheal tube placement since ILCOR 2000.43 In addition, ETCO2 detection during positive pressure ventilation may guard against inadvertent extubation, particularly when the intubated patient undergoes transport to, within or between hospitals.
+Small movements of the head and neck, as may occur on transfer from one trolley to another or to a bed, may easily dislodge an endotracheal tube.

 ETCO2 monitoring can also offer an indirect indication of cardiac output and pulmonary blood flow (noting caveats in relation to pulmonary blood flow and ventilation: perfusion ratio or with rapid changes caused by deterioration or response to effective treatment).
 As a result, ETCO2 has been proposed as a method to evaluate the effectiveness of CPR and to identify possible ROSC.
 A rapid increase in ETCO2 may be associated with improved CPR (or ROSC), and a sustained decline or persistently low ETCO2 may be observed in the absence of ROSC.